-All eligible persons will be requested to select an approved program of study (listed in the College Catalog) prior to registration for classes in order to receive an educational allowance under Title 38, US Code.
+All eligible persons will be requested to select an approved program of study (listed in the College Catalog) prior to registration for classes in order to receive VA benefits under Title 10 or Title 38 U.S. Code.

-The Veterans Administration requires that eligible persons who have attended another college or university prior to enrollment at Pima Community College must provide an official transcript of such records.
+The Veterans Administration requires that eligible persons who have attended another college or university prior to enrollment at Pima Community College must provide an official transcript of such training.
 Upon doing so, Pima Community College will award appropriate credit for previous education where applicable and report this to the Veterans Administration Regional Office.
-Students failing to provide official transcripts for an evaluation could find their benefits delayed or terminated.
+The VA normally pays educational benefits for one semester pending receipt of the evaluation.
+If transcripts are not furnished, and Pima Community College cannot provide "Credit Allowed for Prior Training" by the end of the semester, the VA will retroactively terminate benefits for that semester.
+The student is then placed in Over Paid Status and no further action will be taken by the VA until the evaluation is submitted.